 5. Give space.
 Air flow is the most vital factor in preventing tomato blight, other fungal diseases, and even the spread of pests.
 Although in June, it may be tempting to squeeze as many tomatoes as a limited garden bed will allow (fueled by dreams of limitless summer salads or homemade tomato sauce through the winter) adequate spacing will pay off come harvest time in August.
 We plant our tomatoes two feet apart.

-8. Plant deeply.
+4. Plant deeply.
 Have you noticed the layer of fuzzy hairs at the bottom of tomato seedlings?
 Those will grow into roots if they are below ground.
 Burying the little fuzzy hairs will give your tomatoes a stronger root base, preventing them from toppling over in the wind and allowing them to pull more nutrients up from the soil.
 However, planting deeper than that, or burying the bottom leaves and branches could result in fungal problems.
 Dig the holes wide and deep to accommodate the plant.
 We use our trusty Ika Hoe in our heavier, rocky soil, and the Hori Hori works nicely in finer, lighter soils.

 Don’t forget to regularly check in on the young plants and monitor their health and growth.
 Stay on top of pest and weed watch – this is particularly important in the seedling stage, as the plants are too little to compete with persistent weeds and early season pests like cutworms and flea beetles.
 And, above all, remember that plants want to live.
 All we, as gardeners, can offer them is a healthy and caring environment to inhabit.